Ruhi-Kass/Ruhi-Kass/README.md

 ###

-<p align="left">✨ Creating projects since 2022 <br>📚 I'm currently a  4th year sutdent at HiLCoE School of Computer Science & Technology
+<p align="left">✨ Creating projects since 2022 <br>📚 I'm currently an undergrad  4th year sutdent at HiLCoE School of Computer Science & Technology
   <br>🎯 Goals: I want to AI developer in my future career .<br>🎲
   Fun fact: I am also a painter and a writer </p>